contactlab/milky-way/packages/design-tokens/README.md

 - Normalizes styles for a wide range of elements (like `normalize.css`, but smaller).
 - Corrects bugs and common browser inconsistencies.
-- A separate stylesheet (`common.css`) provides useful and **personal** defaults to plain HTML documents.
+- A separate stylesheet (`common.css`) provides useful defaults to plain HTML documents.
-- Provide the Contactlab Marketing Cloud [CSS Custom Properties (aka CSS variables)](./docs/custom-properties.md).
+- A separate stylesheet (`vars.css`) dispatches the Contactlab Marketing Cloud's [CSS Custom Properties (aka CSS variables)](./docs/custom-properties.md).
+The SCSS, LESS and JavaScript syntaxes equivalent are provided.
-- Provide the Contactlab Marketing Cloud [CSS Custom Media Queries](./docs/custom-media.md).
+- A separate stylesheet (`custom-media.css`) dispatches the Contactlab Marketing Cloud's [CSS Custom Media Queries](./docs/custom-media.md).
+The SCSS, LESS and JavaScript syntaxes equivalent are provided.

 ## Install